10 Days Egypt Itinerary: Ancient Wonders & Local Treasures

 Day 3 – Giza Pyramids, Sphinx, Saqqara & Memphis

-We started our day early with a local guide, ready to explore some of the most iconic and ancient sites in Egypt.
-Our first stop was the Giza Plateau, home to the Great Pyramids of Giza, one of the most famous landmarks in the world.
-These pyramids were built more than 4,500 years ago as tombs for the pharaohs and remain the only surviving wonder of the original Seven Wonders of the Ancient World.
-Standing in front of them felt unreal – the size, the history, and the precision of their construction leave you absolutely speechless.
+We started our day early with a local guide to explore Cairo’s most iconic sites.
+Our first stop was the legendary Giza Plateau.
+Giza Plateau is home to the Great Pyramids of Giza, one of the most famous landmarks in the world.
+These pyramids were built more than 4,500 years ago as tombs for the ancient pharaohs and remain the only surviving wonder of the original Seven Wonders of the Ancient World.
+Standing in front of the pyramids felt unreal—photos truly don’t prepare you for how massive they are.
+I remember going completely quiet for a moment because it didn’t feel real.

-Right next to the pyramids is the majestic Great Sphinx of Giza, a massive limestone statue with the body of a lion and the face of a pharaoh believed to represent King Khafre.
-It was built to guard the pyramids and is a powerful symbol of ancient Egyptian strength and wisdom.
+Our next stop was the most famous Great Sphinx of Giza located right next to the pyramids.
+The Great Sphinx of Giza is a massive statue carved out of limestone with the body of a lion and the face of a pharaoh, believed to represent King Khafre.
+Seeing it up close, guarding the plateau as it has for millennia, made it easy to understand why it remains such a powerful symbol of ancient Egyptian strength and wisdom.

 After soaking in the views at Giza, we continued our journey to Saqqara, one of the oldest and most important archaeological sites in Egypt.
 This is where you’ll find the Step Pyramid of Djoser, built in the 27th century BC and considered the world’s very first pyramid.
 Unlike the smooth-sided pyramids at Giza, this one has a stepped design, showing how pyramid architecture evolved over time.